bdcooke2/bdcooke2.github.io/README.md

 ## Analytics Projects

+**IAA Practicum Project with Visionist, Inc. (Team Lead) - Predictive Modeling and Recall Prediction** (August 2024-April 2024)
+- Serve as team lead for a consultancy-based practicum project, collaborating with sponsor liaison, VP, and other members of the Visionist team
+- Established and managed the project's organizational structure using GitLab, ensuring streamlined collaboration, task tracking, and version control
+- Created a Postgres SQL database for deduplication and initial preprocessing of a 1.5M-row used car dataset, followed by a comprehensive data wrangling function in Python to ensure data quality and readiness for analysis
+- Engineer features and develop XGBoost and CatBoost models to estimate car sale prices and time on the market, also integrating survival analysis to reveal key factors driving market time
+- Utilize fraud analytics (Local Outlier Factor) and behavioral screening to perform vehicle recall predictions and provide insights into hidden buyer risk potential
+- Communicate data-driven insights to technical and non-technical stakeholders

 **Regression Tree Analysis for Roller Coasters Around the World** (November 2024)
 [View Here](https://github.com/bdcooke2/Coaster-Rating_Predictions)
 - Conducted feature engineering in R (tidyverse) to clean and filter 56 features for 1000+ roller coasters